shyyhs/CourseraParallelCorpusMining/README.md

 ## Overview
 This repo is for our paper ***Coursera Corpus Mining and Multistage Fine-Tuning for Improving Lectures Translation*** (Under review).

 It contains high quality English-Japanese parallel documents and sentences from OpenCourse site Coursera.
+(We can not public the data due to intellectual property reason.)

 |       | #lines | #docs | Description                       |
 |-------|--------|-------|-----------------------------------|